Hotel Block in Rio de Janeiro:

 Av.
 Atlântica, 2964 - Copacabana, Rio de Janeiro - RJ, 22070-000, Brazil

 Book online and sign up for the member program for the best rates.
+You may also want to check booking.com.
 Otherwise, for reservations within our hotel block, please reach out to our travel agent, Eduarda Alves.
 You can contact her either by sending an email to eduarda@delbianco.com.br or by messaging her on WhatsApp at +552130052310.
 When connecting with Eduarda, please be ready to provide the following details:

 - Confirm your booking is for the Gomes Bomze wedding